COVID Rules on all Bluerhino Tours

 Rule 4: If you have covid you may not join the tour!

-Also, if you had covid I expect you to have found a negative test or be at least 60 days recovered before joining the tour.
+Also, if you had covid I expect you to have found a negative test or be at least 14 days recovered with no symptoms or fever before joining the tour.

 Indeed some of us will get the virus, that is just a given.
 If you get the virus before the tour, please let me know and we can see how to deal with the situation, like reschedule your tour as best as possible.